How to Make a Lightbox to Photograph Art

 4 clamp on reflector lights from the hardware store (about $8 each)

-I can clamp the lights onto anything... easels, coat stands, desks, mason jars (seriously, these work great).
+I clamp the lights onto anything... easels, coat stands, desks, mason jars (seriously, these work great).
 The bulbs barely put off any heat, which allows me to put them super close to my box if needed.

 A few adjustments to the white balance on my camera and I can capture images of my work accurate enough that with just a few temperature adjustments, and some minor tweaks in Photoshop's Camera Raw Filter, I quickly and accurately have a glare free image of my painting.